Laser Cataract Surgery with Femtosecond Technology

 Benefits of Laser Cataract Surgery

-Researchers and surgeons who are involved in the development of laser cataract surgery say the new procedure will improve the reliability, reproducibility and safety of cataract surgery.
+Surgeons who are involved in laser cataract surgery say the new procedure improves the reliability, reproducibility and safety of cataract surgery.

 Refractive and visual outcomes also may be improved, resulting in true refractive cataract surgery that greatly reduces or eliminates the need for eyeglasses after surgery.

-Researchers also say that using a femtosecond laser to create the clear corneal incision in cataract surgery will produce a tighter-closing wound, reducing the risk for eye infection after surgery.
+Eye surgeons also feel that using a femtosecond laser to create the clear corneal incision in cataract surgery produces a tighter-closing wound, reducing the risk for eye infection after surgery.

-Though laser-assisted cataract surgery will likely increase cataract surgery cost, the new procedure may enable surgeons to perform more surgeries per day, which may offset some of the added costs, say some proponents.
+Though laser-assisted cataract surgery increases the cataract surgery cost in some practices, the new procedure may eventually enable surgeons to perform more surgeries per day, offseting some of the added costs.
+(See information below related to cost.)

 On March 9, 2010, LenSx Lasers announced Stephen G. Slade, MD, (Houston, Texas) performed the first laser cataract surgery in the United States, using the FDA-approved LenSx femtosecond laser.